steveburke/architech/README.md

 # Architech Library Management

 For the coding exercise for SA position, I have built a Spring Boot backend with a Postgres Database.
-The frontend is build in Angular with the Apollo Client.
+The frontend is built in Angular with the Apollo Client.

 **Getting Started**